 This course studies the characteristic rhythms, articulation, phrasing, and improvisation techniques necessary to perform and interpret music in various Brazilian styles.
 Students learn creative and effective use of these skills in their own improvisational style.
 Students will discern and use jazz and Brazilian style articulations appropriately, and understand how they can be used in improvisation.
 They will be able to improve their technique and improvisation skills that relate to those styles.

 An intensive performance lab that prepares students for professional auditions for musical organizations, particularly orchestras.
 Learn to recognize what is necessary to successfully prepare, study, and practice for auditions.
 Weekly mock auditions and study of audition repertoire will help the student become more confident with the audition process.
 Students will also learn to evaluate performances by serving on the mock audition committees.

-Monitored and evaluated professional work experience in an environment related to the jazz composition major.
-Placement is limited to situations available from or approved by the Office of Experiential Learning and the Jazz Composition Department chair or designee.
-To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
+A minimum of 70 field hours (to be completed consistently over the course of the semester) of monitored and evaluated professional work experience in the music and entertainment industries.
+Internships may take place in the geographic location of a student's choice, but enrollment is limited to situations approved by the Office of Experiential Learning.
+To apply for an internship, please see the Office of Experiential Learning at least one semester prior to the planned internship experience.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
-International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning and internship.
+International students in F-1 or J-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning the internship.